xmos/xcore_iot/documents/reference/rtos_drivers/i2s.rst

 |I2S| Master RTOS Driver
 ########################

-This driver can be used to instantiate and control an |I2S| master I/O interface on XCORE in an RTOS application.
+This driver can be used to instantiate and control an |I2S| master I/O interface on XCore in an RTOS application.

 ******************
 Initialization API
 ******************
-The following structures and functions are used to initialize and start an |I2S| driver instance
+The following structures and functions are used to initialize and start an |I2S| driver instance.

 .. doxygengroup:: rtos_i2s_master_driver
    :content-only: